 Bannon’s New Army

 Though he has met Jacob Rees-Mogg MP and government minister Michael Gove, Bannon’s most important recruit in Britain since the Trump campaign is former Foreign Secretary Boris Johnson.

 They reportedly became friends when Bannon was still in the White House in early 2017 and have been in contact ever since.
 Bannon has recently praised far-right activist Stephen Yaxley Lennon (also known as ‘Tommy Robinson’) as the “backbone of Britain” but this summer he said that Johnson “would be a great prime minister” and suggested he should challenge Theresa May.

 Even back then, Johnson should have been aware of the dangers of associating too closely with Bannon.

 Meanwhile, day-to-day responsibility for GCHQ also belonged to Johnson during this time at the Foreign and Commonwealth Office.
 It is reported that GCHQ was one of the first security agencies to become aware of suspicious “interactions” between Trump and Russian agents.
 When the White House accused GCHQ of spying on Trump on Obama’s orders, the intelligence agency was forced to issue a rare rebuke.

-Byline Times has approached Boris Johnson MP for comment but has so far received no reply
+Byline Times approached Boris Johnson but received no reply